veracity/veracity-documentation/sections/vap/admin-tab/resource.md

 * Download the resource which file type is .PBIX (4).

 Note that:
-* Due to limitations set by Microsoft, you cannot download a .pbix where the data model size is larger than 50 GB.
+* Due to limitations set by Microsoft, you cannot download a large .pbix.
+It may time out after 4 minues.
+If it happens, send a support ticket to get help to download the report.
 For more information, go [here](https://learn.microsoft.com/en-us/power-bi/create-reports/service-export-to-pbix#limitations-when-downloading-a-report-pbix-file).
 * Downloading .PBIX file types is only possible if a System Admin enabled it.
 To enable the download of Power BI files, on the **Config** page, in the **Tenant Properties**, select **Edit** and toggle on **Allow download Pbix**.